jlchafardet/hangman-python/README.md

 4. **Guess Letters**: Follow the on-screen prompts to guess letters and try to uncover the hidden word before the hangman is fully drawn.

-# Recommendations for Improving the Hangman Python Game
+## Recommendations for Improving the Hangman Python Game

-To enhance your Hangman game and provide a more engaging experience for players, consider implementing the following improvements:
+## To enhance your Hangman game and provide a more engaging experience for players, consider implementing the following improvements

 ## 1. **Expand the Word List**